Hair loss is commonly misunderstood to be something that happens only in older men, but it is also prevalent in young men.

 But, there are multiple lifestyle and environmental factors that are thought to be contributing to an earlier onset of hair loss in men, and stress is thought to be a leading cause.
 The years in between school and working life are packed with changes and sometimes the pressures of study, finding work – especially in the current economic climate – moving out of home and the accompanying financial burdens, are enough to push anyone’s stress levels over the edge.
 You don’t need to have a full-on breakdown for your body to let you know it’s having trouble coping with the pressure.
 Stress is an often cited cause of temporary hair loss, and it can trigger genetic patterns of hair loss.

-Certain other lifestyle choices are also thought to play a part in the development of hair loss in young men, such as smoking.
+Certain other lifestyle choices are also thought to play a part in the development of hair loss in young men, such as issues with their diet, and smoking.
 The chemicals and carcinogens found in tobacco are believed to slow down hair growth which leads to thinning hair and can result in significant hair loss if not addressed.
 Recreational drug use also has the potential to cause hair loss because they can be a shock to the system.
 Drug use is often accompanied by nutrient depletion and deteriorated health, which means temporary or permanent hair loss is a very probable side effect.

 There are many causes of temporary hair loss in the young men of today’s society, but if the cause is addressed it’s possible that hair growth will return to normal.
 Hereditary hair loss does seem to be more prevalent in young men than ever before but it could simply be that they are more concerned about their receding hairline than previous generations, or that a situation that caused an otherwise temporary form of hair loss has triggered an inherent “bald gene”.
 Another possibility as to why we’re seeing more young men with hair loss is that because there are effective treatment options these days, they’re reaching out for help.
 Whereas their fathers and grandfathers wouldn’t have had that same opportunity and probably just slipped on a hat instead.